Anusvara: Anunasika

 Anunasika (anunāsika) is a form of vowel nasalization, often represented by an anusvara.
-It is a form of open mouthed nasalization, akin to the nasalization of vowels followed by "n" or "m" in Parisian French.
-When "n" or "m" follow a vowel, the "n" or "m" becomes silent and causes the preceding vowel to become nasal (pronounced with the soft palate extended downward so as to allow part or all of the air to leave through the nostrils).
+It is a form of open-mouthed nasalization, akin to the nasalization of vowels followed by "n" or "m" in Parisian French.
+When "n" or "m" follows a vowel, the "n" or "m" becomes silent and causes the preceding vowel to become nasal (it is pronounced with the soft palate extended downward to allow part or all of the air to leave through the nostrils).
 Anunasika is sometimes called a subdot because of its IAST representation.

-In Devanagari and related orthographies, it is represented by the chandrabindu diacritic (example: माँ).
+In Devanagari and related scripts, the anunasika is represented by the chandrabindu diacritic (example: माँ).

 In Burmese, the anunasika, called သေးသေးတင် ([θé ðé tɪ̀ɰ̃]) and represented as ံ, creates the /-ɰ̃/ nasalized ending when it is attached as a dot above a letter.
 The anunasika represents the -m final in Pali.

 Unicode

 Unicode encodes anusvara and anusvara-like characters for a variety of scripts: